fluxid/mocp-scrobbler/README.markdown

     streams=true
     hostname=post.audioscrobbler.com

-streams and hostname are not required, and given values are default. streams turns on scrobbling when listening to internet streams.
-If it works incorrectly, set it to false. hostname may be useful if you want to use different scrobbling service, for example libre.fm (turtle.libre.fm).
+``streams`` and ``hostname`` are not required, and given values are default.
+``streams`` turns on scrobbling when listening to internet streams.
+If it works incorrectly, set it to false.
+``hostname`` may be useful if you want to use different scrobbling service, for example libre.fm (turtle.libre.fm).

-Cache, pidfile and logs are placed in ``~/.mocpscrob/config``.
+Cache, pidfile and logs are placed in ``~/.mocpscrob/``.

 Instead of running in daemon mode, you can run it in GNU Screen:

     % screen -dR scrob mocp-scrobbler.py -v

+## Troubleshooting

+Before issuing bugs, please check the following:
+1. Make sure you're using Python in at least version 3.1.
+2. Check if ``mocp -i`` prints what track is currently playing